-- In June 2019, a selected group of employees were canvassed on-line as to their views regarding the NCT's current strategy, strategic aspirations, strategy execution and functioning.
-This information served as an important input into the strategic process. - Over the period 18th to 20th June 2019 and 15th to 16th August 2019, the NCT Leadership Team and other senior officials participated in a workshop to craft a new NCT Strategy and to plan amendments to the APP, Strategy and Business Plan going forward; - On the 19th August 2019, leaders of the NCT were collectively engaged in a workshop to better understand, inform and mitigate the strategic risks and opportunities as well as the potential fraud risks facing the Tribunal.
+- In June 2020, a selected group of employees were canvassed on-line as to their experiences over the period of the COVID-19 pandemic, their views regarding the NCT's current strategy, strategic aspirations, future challenges and opportunities, strategy execution and functioning.
+This information served as an important input into the strategic process. - As a result of the COVID-19 pandemic, it was not possible to conduct a traditional workshop.
+A series of six, 4-hour, on-line workshops were held during June, July and August 2020.
+During this period, the NCT Leadership Team and other senior officials reviewed and refined the NCT Strategy and made amendments to the APP and Business Plan going forward.
+A scenario approach was used to develop plausible future scenarios to guide the NCT's planning going forward. - In October 2020, the employees of the NCT were collectively engaged in a workshop to align behind the scenarios and the innovated strategy.
+They also contributed to a discussion to better understand, inform and mitigate the strategic risks and opportunities as well as the potential fraud risks facing the Tribunal.

 This strategy crafting and review process has informed amendments to both the NCT's Strategy and APP.
 These amendments are based on a realistic assessment of the NCT's current and future required capabilities, core competencies and its evolving strategic intent.
-In particular, the review process took into account the following key imperatives:
+In particular, the review process considered the following key imperatives:

-- the needs of the NCT's primary stakeholders Consumers, Debt Counsellors and other filing parties; - the potential role that the NCT can play in delivering on South Africa's national outcomes and key priorities, especially the MTEF / Presidential Priorities 1 to 7 - current and future advances in technology; - the potential for innovation and improvement; - the need for inter-agency collaboration around a common digital architecture; - future proposed amendments to the National Credit Act; - the passing of the National Credit Amendment Act, Act No 7 of 2019; and - the need for alignment with all relevant legislation.
+- the needs of the NCT's primary stakeholders Consumers, Debt Counsellors and other filing parties. - the potential role that the NCT can play in delivering on South Africa's national outcomes and key priorities, especially the MTEF / Presidential Priorities 1 to 7 - current and future advances in technology. - the potential for innovation and improvement. - the need for inter-agency collaboration around a common digital architecture. - future proposed amendments to the National Credit Act. - the passing of the National Credit Amendment Act, Act No 7 of 2019; and - the need for alignment with all relevant legislation - The impact of the COVID-19 pandemic on the people and operations of the NCT.